mblsha/cpm22/docs-new/bdos.md

-I'll answer as a world-famous computer archaeologist & OS engineer, PhD in 8-bit operating systems, with the ACM Software System Award.

-**TL;DR**: This is CP/M 2.2 BDOS + its BDOS-interface “front end”.
-The ABI is the classic CP/M one: user calls `CALL 0005h` with function in `C` and parameter in `DE`; BDOS returns a 16‑bit result in `HL` (mirrored into `B:A`).
-This code dispatches `C` through a function table; many BDOS services are thin wrappers around BIOS jump-table calls (console, disk).
+Reference for the CP/M 2.2 BDOS and its BDOS-interface “front end” as implemented in this repository.
+The ABI is the classic CP/M one: user code calls `CALL 0005h` with the function in `C` and parameter in `DE`; BDOS returns a 16‑bit result in `HL` (mirrored into `B:A`).
+This module dispatches `C` through a function table; many BDOS services are thin wrappers around BIOS jump-table calls (console, disk).

 ---